hydr0nium/ctf_writeups/deadface_ctf/starter_1.md

 # Starter 1

-This is the first challenge of the deadface ctf should be fairly easy just follow the instruction:
+This is the first challenge of the deadface ctf.
+It should be fairly easy, just follow the instructions:

 >Welcome to DEADFACE CTF!
 We're very happy to have you join us and participate in this year's event.
 To ensure a safe and fair competition, we require all competitors to read and acknowledge the rules and Code of Conduct.